ffomezolam/roulette-js/README.md

 # roulette

-Javascript collection class implementing the Roulette Method for weighted random sampling.
+Helper functions and collection class implementing the Roulette Method for weighted random sampling.

+This is the first iteration and is not fully optimized.

-## Documentation
+## News

-See source or use yuidoc to generate documentation
+- Eleventh of January, 2023: Now updated to modern javascript!